jackburrus/jackburrus/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on React Native and Expo
+- 🔭 I’m currently working on Web3 Development with Typescript, Ethers, and NextJS.